eclipse-oniro-mirrors/third_party_rust_rust/src/doc/rustdoc/src/unstable-features.md

 This feature allows you to generate an index-page with a given markdown file.
 A good example of it is the [rust documentation index](https://doc.rust-lang.org/nightly/index.html).

-With this, you'll have a page which you can custom as much as you want at the top of your crates.
+With this, you'll have a page which you can customize as much as you want at the top of your crates.

 Using `index-page` option enables `enable-index-page` option as well.